SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

         content:
           -
             type: text
-            text: 'At the Greater Columbus Convention Center, all attendees are invited to use the facility''s guest wireless network for the duration of the conference.
-Check back later for access instructions.'
+            text: 'At the Greater Columbus Convention Center, free WiFi for light use like reading emails and web browsing is available in all public spaces including all meeting rooms.'
       -
-        type: heading
-        attrs:
-          level: 2
-        content:
-          -
-            type: text
-            text: 'Information forthcoming'
-      -
         type: paragraph
-        content:
-          -
-            type: text
-            text: 'Information about other hospitality amenities, including STI/HIV testing, mental wellness resources, etc. will be available at a later date.'
     type: content
     enabled: true
   -